Macau - bring on the bling!

 Busy and bright Venetian lobby/ photo: Vijay Verghese

 A short walk along winding cobbled lanes lined with stores selling almond cookies and sweet pork jerky and you’ll arrive at Senado Square, with its distinctive Portuguese paving off the busy thoroughfare Avenida Almeida Ribeiro, also known as “San Ma Lo”.
-Here, old men cluster in groups at sundown and families gather.
+Here, old men cluster in groups at sundown and families gather to play.
 You can’t miss the baroque San Domingos (St Dominic’s) church, built by the Dominicans in the late 1500s and painted cheery yellow with white and green trimming.
 An adjacent museum – Treasure of Sacred Art – occupies what is left of the ancient cloisters and contains religious artefacts that date from the 17th century.

-The 16th-century neo-classical Holy House of Mercy (the oldest institution in Macau, founded in 1569 as a home for widows and orphans) has a museum displaying old paintings and artefacts.
+The 16th-century neo-classical Holy House of Mercy (the oldest institution in Macau, founded in 1569 as a home for widows and orphans) has a museum displaying historic paintings and artefacts.
 Macau’s first municipal building, the 1784 neo-classical Leal Senado Building, also overlooks the square.
 A short detour uphill and you’ll arrive at the Cathedral built in 1622, set in a tiny square edged with Portuguese patterned tiles.
 The sombre façade gives way to soaring pastel-mint interiors and beautiful stained glass.

 From Senado Square, head to cobble-stoned St Augustine’s Square (just cross the main road up Rua Dr Soares and follow the signs) for a traditionally Portuguese streetscape.
 Even on weekends, it’s a quiet spot with pretty paving and beautifully restored and protected buildings.
 Dating back to 1591, St Augustine’s Church (or Santo Agostinho) on the square has the distinction of housing the statue of Our Lord of Passion, which Roman Catholic worshippers annually carry through Macau’s streets at Lent.
 Yes, this IS China.

 Just to make sure, check out the Sir Robert Ho Tung Chinese Library with its peaceful garden dotted with reading tables close by.
-(Sir Robert was a Hong Kong businessman who bought the house – built in the 1890s – in 1918 as a retreat and left it to the Macau government in his will.)
+Sir Robert was a Hong Kong businessman who bought the house – built in the 1890s – in 1918 as a retreat and left it to the Macau government in his will.
 A stone’s throw away is the oldest European-style theatre in China, the green-painted Dom Pedro V Theatre built in 1860.
 It still hosts regular symphony concerts and other recitals.

 If you’re up for more walking (or grab a taxi), head to the Rua da Praia Grande (the main road along the man-made lakes in the Macau Tower area), and turn right into Calcada do Bom Parto to reach the well-guarded, yellow-and-white colonial home of the Portuguese consul-general (formerly the Bela Vista hotel), set in a quiet residential neighbourhood.